headerheader

 Even major international banks can get into trouble:

-Let Germany's deposit protection safeguard your money (up to โ‚ฌ100 000)
+Let Europe's deposit protection safeguard your money (up to โ‚ฌ100 000)

 Even though bank bankruptcies are still very rare in Germany, it is reassuring to know that your money is safe.
 This is because your deposit is protected for up to 100,000 euros by the statutory deposit protection, which is mandatory for all banks.